 This lighthouse called Jegari on the hill opposite the temple take us some time to reach as we have to return to the town and drive again in the same direction but from another place.
 The Lighthouse surprised us by saying that we are welcome and we bought the visit tickets, camera tickets etc. The next moment they tell us that we cannot go up as the lights have already come on and the regulations do not allow us to climb up at this time.
 We have to come back tomorrow evening at 4 pm.
 This information is revealed only after we buy the tickets for Rs.
 90/-

-The port of Mahuva is a minor port as it has silted and used only for fishing boats.
+The port of Mahuva is a minor port and it has silted and used only for fishing boats.

 The next day (Saturday, 10th Sept.) we leave Mahuva to see Unch Kotada, a town by seaside famous for a temple complex and a beach.
 We drive on the smaller village roads nearer to the seashore instead of taking the better roads connecting cities.